 This is a worthwhile album addition to anyone’s collection.
 I really enjoyed it and is the in the car taking me away from the hustle and bustle of reality.
 Keep an eye on their website for live gigs, check them out, pre-order the Inventions album and purchase their previous albums.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the LEVERET – Inventions link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the LEVERET – Inventions link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 Fay Hield and The Hurricane Party started their spring tour at a brisk pace – seventeen songs, including two encores, in a tight ninety minutes.
 I can imagine there being a bit of tension in this situation particular as Fay announced that ‘Fair Margaret And Sweet William’ had been arranged by Sam Sweeney, Rob Harbron and herself only that afternoon.
 We probably wouldn’t have known if nothing had been said but it is rather impressive to write an arrangement and play it from memory a few hours later.
 Still, I do think they need to relax a bit.